 The fact that Kaj studied theology part-time and researched the impact of “playing” with bricks is remarkable.
 After high school, he initially chose to study computer science and work in IT.
 ‘I’m quite analytical, that’s right.
 In that respect I am a beta.
 But from an early age on I always had that other side of me.
 A social side.
 I find interacting with people in a group tremendously exciting and get a lot of energy from it.
 However, during my work with LEGO Serious Play I use my analytical side just as well.’

 Beta, but also alpha.
 His two sides define Kaj ten Voorde as a person.
 Like the fact that his faith is the foundation upon which he lives and works.
 Kaj grew up in a Christian home and made the conscious decision to follow Jesus as a teenager.
 Since then, it has played a central part in his life.
-‘When I started studying theology, I even thought about becoming a pastor.
-But eventually I discovered that that wouldn’t suit me.
-I would much rather work as an external expert, as someone who brings knowledge and experience.
-I sense there is a lot of demand for this.’
+Also when he works with churches as a facilitator and trainer.

 ‘Among other things,’ says Kaj, ‘I hope to help communities of faith to use LEGO Serious Play to think about a mission and vision for their congregation.
 In the coming years I would also like to do something for missionary pioneer congregations in the Netherlands.
 Especially because I know from my own experience what it’s like to pioneer something.
 Since 2011 I have been part of a pioneer congregation in Hilversum, the Netherlands.
 Picture it as a very informal and accessible church.
 Every Sunday we share a meal together, and churchgoers are able to participate in the service.
 To us, it is important that everyone is heard and seen.
 It does a lot of good to people, it shows everything.
 At the time, Gerard Kansen, pastor in the PKN, began this initiative with ten to fifteen visitors, but we are growing fast.
 In 2016, about eighty people attended the service on average.’